codibre/remembered/README.md

 [![Packages](https://david-dm.org/Codibre/remembered.svg)](https://david-dm.org/Codibre/remembered)
 [![npm version](https://badge.fury.io/js/remembered.svg)](https://badge.fury.io/js/remembered)

-A module to remember for a given time the promises you made.
+A module to remember for a given time the promises you made, with configurable cache strategies and eviction policies.

 # How to install